aws-samples/greengrass-v2-secrets-manager-python/README.md

 Create a new Greengrass v2 deployment, including the following components:
 * com.aws.secretsManagerPythonExample v0.1.0
+* aws.greengrass.secretManager v2.0.5

-When [configuring your component](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html), make sure you copy/the following JSON snippet into **Configuration to merge** (with your secret ARN created previously).
+When [configuring your components](https://docs.aws.amazon.com/greengrass/v2/developerguide/update-component-configurations.html), configure **aws.greengrass.secretManager** and make sure you copy/the following JSON snippet into **Configuration to merge** (with your secret ARN created previously).
 Then click **Confirm**.

 ```json
 {